 Balanchine had danced in the Maryinsky Theater’s production in St. Petersburg as a child.
 His roles included soldier, mouse king, little prince, and the lead in the hoop dance, which had been choreographed by its original interpreter, Alexander Shiryaev, for the 1892 premiere.
 Balanchine remembered the luxurious days before the Russian revolution and held them as an ideal.
-When Baum asked him to stage The Nutcracker, banking on the popularity of the Nutcracker Suite in the United States, Balanchine said, “If I do anything, it will be full-length and expensive.”
+When Baum asked him to stage The Nutcracker, banking on the popularity of The Nutcracker Suite in the United States, Balanchine said, “If I do anything, it will be full-length and expensive.”

 Those first performances of The Nutcracker in 1892 St. Petersburg received mixed reviews.
 Critics complained the music was “too symphonic” and the ballerina (the Sugar Plum Fairy) wasn’t given enough to do.
-The scenario had been put together by Ivan Vsevolozhky, director of the Imperial Theaters and a great Francophile.
+The scenario had been put together by Ivan Vsevolozhsky, director of the Imperial Theaters and a great Francophile.
 He used as his source not the E.T.A.
 Hoffman German original of 1816, The Nutcracker and the Mouse King, but Alexandre Dumas’ 1844 French adaptation of Hoffman’s story, Histoire d’un casse-noisette (The Tale of the Nutcracker).
 Marius Petipa, the esteemed and prolific maître d’ballet of the St. Petersburg Imperial Theater, prepared instructions for Tchaikovsky and mapped out the sequence of dances, yet withdrew due to illness before rehearsals began.
 The task of choreographing The Nutcracker was left to Petipa’s assistant, Lev Ivanov, whose work was deemed uneven, from brilliant (the kaleidoscopic Waltz of the Snowflakes) to chaotic (the battle between the gingerbread soldiers and the mice).

 Yet, the ballet endured and the suite of musical numbers subsequently drawn from Tchaikovsky’s complete score for performance in the concert hall was immediately popular.
 The composer was particularly delighted by his use of the celesta, the “heavenly” keyboard instrument newly invented in Paris, for the Dance of the Sugar Plum Fairy.

-As he did with other his stagings of 19th-century ballets from the Russian repertory (Coppélia, Harlequinade), Balanchine followed the ballet’s story closely while adding his own contributions.
+As he did with his other stagings of 19th-century ballets from the Russian repertory (Coppélia, Harlequinade), Balanchine followed the ballet’s story closely while adding his own contributions.
 With The Nutcracker, he referred back to the original Hoffman tale, adding Herr Drosselmeier’s nephew, the keyhole scene, in which Clara and Fritz eagerly anticipate seeing the family Christmas tree, and Clara’s wandering bed.
 He added some music as well, explaining, “When I did The Nutcracker in New York, I needed an entr’acte.
 And suddenly I recalled that the violin solo from Sleeping Beauty was the theme that is used when the Christmas tree grows in The Nutcracker.
 It’s a wonderful melody, with a magnificent upward swelling of sound that leaves you breathless.
 Tchaikovsky had decided that since no one played the violin solo from Sleeping Beauty he might as well use it here, instead of letting it go to waste!”
 The production was a huge effort, taxing the company’s resources.
 When, on opening night, the costumes were far from finished, Balanchine visited Karinska’s workshop with Jerome Robbins and, without saying a word, sat down among the seamstresses, picked up a needle and thread, and got to work.
 Robbins, who also choreographed the Nutcracker battle scene (an uncredited contribution), joined him.